 Pine Tar has a long documented history of being used to penetrate and protect wooden surfaces outdoors, while still allowing it to breathe.
 Mix with Purified Linseed Oil to create a natural, brown wood stain, giving better penetration and a surface that finishes matte and less sticky.

-Before diving in, use the Pine Tar Intro Kit to help with learning the nuances of the material for staining and protecting surfaces as well as for testing application methods and strategies for a particular project.
+Before diving in, use the Pine Tar Test Kit to help with learning the nuances of the material for staining and protecting surfaces as well as for testing application methods and strategies for a particular project.

 Apply Black-Brown Pine Tar to bare wood or to wood that was formerly treated with Pine Tar, natural oil, such as Purified Linseed Oil, or distemper paints such as Falun Paint.